belzecue/monnef-golden-gadget/docs/md/features.md

 ## Function utilities

 * `call_spread`: invokes a function with given arguments in a form of an array - it "spreads" the arguments (not easily doable in Godot 3.1)
+* `flip`: accepts function of two arguments, returns a new function with flipped order of arguments

 ## Object and dictionary utilities